-Let’s face it: The task of starting a budget sounds about as exciting as an afternoon of dental work.
+Let’s face it: The task of starting a budget sounds about as exciting as an afternoon at the dentist.
 That’s because most people think it involves hours of entering all your expenses into a spreadsheet, followed by denying yourself anything fun that costs money.

 Get cash back on gas and restaurants with Discover it® Chrome.

-As it turns out, you can complete a budgeting exercise in much less time than you think — and still have room in your budget for things like dining out and concert tickets.
-Budgeting will also make it easier to save for mid-range goals, like an annual vacation or buying a home in three years.
+As it turns out, you can complete a budgeting exercise in much less time than you’d think — and still have room in your budget for things like dining out and concert tickets.
+Budgeting will also make it easier to save for mid-range goals, like an annual vacation or buying a home.

 The 50/20/30 Rule provides an easy-to-remember framework when creating your budget.
 Begin with this as your guideline:

-- 50% of your income pays for your needs (housing, transportation, food, utilities, etc.)
+- 50% of your income pays for your basic needs (housing, transportation, food, utilities, etc.)